-Formerly known as Multisafe, Coishift is distinguished as a crypto treasury management company whose operations are aimed at helping decentralized autonomous organizations and businesses.
+Formerly known as Multisafe, Coinshift is distinguished as a crypto treasury management company whose operations are aimed at helping decentralized autonomous organizations and businesses.

 This is interesting because decentralized autonomous organizations are a fairly new concept.
 The term or concept started gaining more traction since 2018.

 The fact that this new concept is having enough demand to compel the creation of a company like Coinshift could say something about the growth of the digital asset sector and where it is headed.

 To understand Coinshift, we need to look at the idea of decentralized organizations.
 Let’s start.

 Decentralized Autonomous Organizations and Coinshift